-As part of the new SEND code of practice, Local Authorities are required to publish and keep up to date information about services from education, health and social care which they expect to be available for children and young people with special educational needs and disabilities (SEND) aged 0-25.
+As part of the SEND code of practice, local authorities are required to publish and keep up to date information about services from education, health and social care which they expect to be available for children and young people with special educational needs and disabilities (SEND) aged 0-25.
 This is known as the Local Offer.

-The Local Offer aims to improve choice, flexibility and transparency for families so that they can be clear about what services are available to support them and their child with SEND.
+The Local Offer aims to improve choice, flexibility and transparency so that families are clear about what services are available to support them and their child with SEND.
 By setting out the local provision available, both families and professionals are enabled to make informed decisions and plan for the future.

 In Birmingham, the two Designated Medical Officers (DMOs) are Dr Orlaith Byrne and Dr Manjeet Raina, who share the DMO role alongside their work as Consultant Community Paediatricians in Birmingham Community Healthcare NHS Trust.
 Ali Beard brings her clinical background in speech and language therapy and works full time in the role of Designated Clinical Officer (DCO) within the CCG.

 The Birmingham DMO/DCO team act as a link into the range of health providers in the city: Birmingham Community Healthcare NHS Foundation Trust, Forward Thinking Birmingham, Birmingham Women’s and Children’s Hospital as well as local GPs and the acute hospitals.

 For more information on health services in your area, please click here.